 People are also very willing to help when you ask, but you need to ask.
 I think I definitely struggled with this aspect initially and arguably it is still a work in progress.
 I don’t know that I will ever feel comfortable speaking up and asking a question in an entire lecture hall of students but I know that when I need help that I can always speak with a TA or professor directly to address my concerns and that’s a comforting thought.

 Imposter syndrome can also feel very real at times, in fact during Orientation Week we were explicitly told that we would be bound to feel this at some point during our four years at CMU.
 For some of us it’s even more frequently than “some point,” but eventually you tell yourself the truth that everyone is on their own path and dealing with their own struggles and all you can and should do is focus on bettering yourself and getting yourself to where *you* want to be without worrying about how others are doing.
 This is definitely far easier than said, but it’s a learning process that I think nearly all of us go through but come out stronger for.
 We frequently give SCS this image that everyone has their life together because everyone knows that Computer Science is what they want to do as their career, but trust me, this isn’t true.
 We’re all in college.
 We’re in our teens or just breaking 20.
 We’re all learning about ourselves.
-None of us really know with absolute certainty what we want to do, but hopefully these four (three now I guess!) years are when we get to figure this out, so don’t always assume that the person sitting next to you in your lecture has their entire life and 10 year plan sorted out.
+None of us really know with absolute certainty what we want to do, and theres still such a wide arrange of possibilities and options within CS, but hopefully these four (three now I guess!) years are when we get to figure this out, so don’t always assume that the person sitting next to you in your lecture has their entire life and 10 year plan sorted out.
 I know it may really seem like they do at times, but trust me, they probably don’t and it’s okay if you don’t either.

 Small Private School – Private school perks here at CMU are pretty nice here.
 I mean, yes we pay an arm and a leg for these perks via our tuition, unfortunately, but aside from the constantly dead grass and permanent construction areas we get treated quite nicely here, and in particular in SCS.
 Once you’re admitted into CMU SCS, you in, you’ve made it.
-There’s no fine print requiring you to have a 3.5 GPA to graduate with a CS degree you’re guaranteed a diploma as long as you pass all your required CS classes.
+There’s no small fine print requiring you to have a 3.5 GPA to graduate with a CS degree you’re guaranteed a diploma as long as you pass all your required CS classes.
 Unlike a lot of public schools who have limited resources and are unable to offer this guarantee, CMU SCS gives you significant peace of mind that you will graduate with a CS degree and as an extension of this, it drastically diminishes any atmosphere of competition with your peers in SCS.
 There is no cut-throat fighting required for a spot in the major or a spot in a class.
 If you want to get into a CS class that you need to graduate, you’ll get in and on time without a doubt.
 We also have many companies come visit us because of the CMU SCS brand.
 During the Fall, nearly every week we have a different company giving a talk to CS students and recruiting for the summer along with a company fair exclusive to CS and ECE majors.
 I also found that advisors and faculty here are surprisingly accessible.
 This is something I’ve learned more so through others and less so through my own personal experience, but I hope to work on remedying this in my remaining 3 years at CMU.
 Research on campus is also especially easy to find as well.
 Professors are quite receptive to students expressing interest in their projects and happy to take on research assistants.
 Many of my friends merely had to email one professor and instantly got offered a research position.

 Location – Being from suburbia New Jersey, as I anticipated, I quite liked the change of environment.
-CMU campus definitely feels like a bubble and it’s also very small but there’s always the option to venture to the UPitt side or Downtown to get more of a city feel which I like.
+CMU campus definitely feels like a bubble and it’s also very small but there’s always the option to venture to the Pitt side or Downtown to get more of a city feel which I like.
 The food here is really not that great.
 There were a couple of campus eating locations that I straight up avoided like the plague, but luckily I am now free from the bonds of the freshman meal plan.
 I’ve been told that we at least have bubble tea here which partially makes up for the mediocre food?

 So yea, that about sums up a significant portion of my thoughts on freshman year and hopefully if you’re a prospective or incoming CMU SCS student you found this hopefully mildly helpful and I didn’t scare you away.
 Especially if you have follow up questions or concerns feel free to shoot me a message and I’d be happy to answer or help in any way.